 7. Oatmeal-Applesauce Bread

-This hearty, homemade bread from Simple Bites is comfort food at its best.
+This hearty, homemade bread is comfort food at its best.
 Lightly sweetened with molasses and applesauce, it’s soft, moist and delicious, making it a great choice for sandwiches.
 But it’s just as tasty on its own or with a spoonful of jam, too.
 The delicious smell alone makes this bread a true winner.

 8. Rye Bread